descawed/galerians-autosplitter/README.md

 ## Basic Usage

 - Build with `cargo build`
-- Run the `galerians-autosplitter-shmem` executable
+- Run the `galerians-autosplitter` executable
 - Right-click on LiveSplit and select Control > Start TCP Server (you'll need to do this every time you start LiveSplit)
 - If you're using DuckStation, go to Settings > Advanced and enable the "Export Shared Memory" setting (may require a restart of DuckStation to take effect)